 Step 5: Pass Your Tests*

-*After six months of driving practice, it's time to take the written knowledge and road skills tests.
+*After six months, it's time to take the written knowledge and skills tests.

-an appointment with a skills tester.
-The written knowledge test cost $6.00 and the road
+Make an appointment with a skills tester.
+The written knowledge test is $6.00 and the road

 If you fail either test, you can take them again after three days.
 You'll have to pay the test fees again.